georgeb3/zoom-recording-downloader/README.md

 ### Manifest File

 The `manifest.json` file tracks all downloaded files to prevent re-downloading.
 It contains:
-- File keys (meeting_id:file_id:filename)
+- File keys (user_id:meeting_id:file_id:filename) - includes user_id to avoid conflicts when downloading all users
 - Save location
 - Download timestamp
 - Date range information
+- User ID and email (when downloading all users)

 ## How It Works

 1. **Authentication**: Gets an access token using Server-to-Server OAuth
+2. **User Discovery**: If `ZOOM_USER_ID="all"` (default), fetches all active users in the account
-2. **Time Windows**: Breaks the time range into month-sized windows for efficient API calls
+3. **Time Windows**: Breaks the time range into month-sized windows for efficient API calls
-3. **Listing**: Fetches all recordings for each time window
+4. **Listing**: For each user, fetches all recordings for each time window
-4. **Manifest Check**: Skips files that are already in the manifest
+5. **Manifest Check**: Skips files that are already in the manifest (includes user_id to avoid conflicts)
-5. **Download**: Downloads each new recording file
+6. **Download**: Downloads each new recording file, organized by user
-6. **Token Refresh**: Automatically refreshes expired tokens during long-running downloads
+7. **Token Refresh**: Automatically refreshes expired tokens during long-running downloads
-7. **Progress Tracking**: Updates the manifest after each successful download
+8. **Progress Tracking**: Updates the manifest after each successful download

 ## Token Refresh